TortoiseWolfe/rn_Turtorial_Outline/Local_First.md

 You now have:

-1. **Platform-Aware** local DB usage (only iOS/Android).
-2. **Automatic** offline editing (no extra button).
-3. **NetInfo** to detect connectivity and push changes once online.
-4. **Minimal** token storage, real-time subscription for changes from server.

-**Extended Roadmap**:
+1. A **platform-specific** approach that avoids the “Cannot find native module ‘ExpoSQLite’” error on web.
+2. **Offline SQLite** on native (via `localdb.native.ts`).
+3. **Auto-sync** with NetInfo—no user action needed.
+4. Real-time updates from Supabase → local.

+**Next Steps**:
-- For **web** offline: use a real IndexedDB-based approach.
+- For a real offline web experience, create `localdb.web.ts` with an IndexedDB library.
-- For more robust conflict resolution: track versions/timestamps, or queue pending updates.
+- Expand your “OfflineProvider” to handle multi-table sync or advanced conflict resolution.
-- Add an **Admin Dashboard** (web), advanced role-based policies, or push notifications.
+- Add an **Admin Dashboard** or advanced role-based permissions.

-**Congratulations**—you now have a working, **offline-first** ScriptHammer setup that **doesn’t** rely on a manual “Sync” button, gracefully handles web vs. native differences, and ensures your user’s data is seamlessly updated whether they’re connected or not!
+**Congratulations**—this consolidated tutorial gives you a single codebase that:

+- **Works** on iOS/Android with local SQLite,
+- **Skips** SQLite on web to avoid the “Cannot find native module ‘ExpoSQLite’” crash,
+- Provides a graceful fallback so your web app still runs.

+Happy building!